Brachial artery

 Relations to other structures

 The brachial artery is closely related to other structures in the arm.
 For example, for most of its course, the median nerve travels medially to the brachial artery.
-The head of the biceps brachii lies lateral to the brachial artery.
+The head of the biceps brachii muscle lies lateral to the brachial artery.